De-Chetachi/eXpass/auth/README.md

 # AUTH SERVICE

 this service is responsible for

----
-creating  users
+* creating  users

----
-authenticating and authorizing users
+* authenticating and authorizing users

----
-restriction of users (if needed)
+* restriction of users (if needed)

----
-the user object contains two properties
+The user object contains three properties
 ---
 User: {
     username: string